Conservation groups sue to block road in Alaska refuge

 “I choose to place greater weight on the welfare and well-being of the Alaska Native people who call King Cove home,” Bernhardt said.

-Interior Department spokeswoman Molly Block in an email said the department does not comment on pending litigation.
+Interior Department spokeswoman Molly Block did not immediately respond Wednesday morning to a request for comment but has said previously that the department does not comment on pending litigation.

 President Donald Trump’s first Interior secretary, Ryan Zinke, signed the first proposed land exchange deal and made plans for the road.